Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Common Incoterms and recommendations:

-Payment term considerations: New suppliers typically require 30% deposit + 70% against documents.
-Established relationships may shift to L/C (Letter of Credit) or 30-60 day payment terms.
+Payment terms: new supplier relationships typically require 30% deposit plus 70% against documents.
+Established relationships may shift to Letter of Credit or 30-60 day payment terms.

-Equipment failure backup: Know carrier's procedures for reefer malfunctions at sea (backup units, emergency protocols, nearest port options)
+Equipment failure: know your carrier's procedures for reefer malfunctions at sea, including backup unit availability, emergency protocols, and nearest diversion port

-Port congestion protocols: Understand costs if container sits unplugged beyond free time; some terminals charge $50-150/day after grace period
+Port congestion: understand the cost if your container sits unplugged beyond free time.
+Some terminals charge $50-150 per day after the grace period ends.

-Insurance coverage: Ensure marine cargo insurance covers temperature-related spoilage, not just physical damage; typical premium 0.3-0.8% of cargo value
+Insurance: confirm your marine cargo policy covers temperature-related spoilage, not just physical damage.
+Typical premium: 0.3-0.8% of cargo value.

-Documentation for claims: Maintain complete temperature records from origin to destination, photograph container condition at loading and discharge, and obtain independent surveyor reports immediately if quality issues suspected (within 24-48 hours).
+Claims documentation: keep complete temperature records from origin to destination, photograph the container at loading and discharge, and commission an independent surveyor report within 24-48 hours if you suspect a quality problem

 Why Choose Gerudo Logistics for Your Frozen Fruit Shipments

-Gerudo Logistics specializes in temperature-controlled cargo from China, with extensive experience managing frozen fruit shipments to global markets.
-Our team understands the critical touchpoints in frozen logistics, from factory cold store audits and container pre-cooling verification to reefer booking with reliable shipping lines and coordinating seamless customs clearance.
+Gerudo Logistics specialises in temperature-controlled cargo from China, with extensive experience managing frozen fruit shipments to global markets.

-Supplier network access: Working with certified Chinese frozen fruit suppliers across major production regions (Shandong, Liaoning, Guangxi, Fujian) with verified HACCP, BRC/IFS, and organic certifications
+Access to certified suppliers across major Chinese production regions, with verified HACCP, BRC/IFS, and organic certifications where required

-Temperature integrity assurance: Implementing comprehensive temperature monitoring protocols with datalogger services, real-time tracking options, and detailed reporting for your quality team
+Temperature monitoring protocols with datalogger services, real-time tracking options, and detailed reporting for your quality team

 Whether you're shipping your first trial order of IQF strawberries or scaling to multiple containers monthly of mixed berry SKUs, our cold chain expertise ensures your frozen fruit arrives in optimal condition, meeting quality standards and protecting your investment.